-Located on the Great North Road, one of the most famous highways in the world, The George of Stamford is one of the oldest inns in the world.
+Located on the Great North Road, one of the most famous highways in the world, The George of Stamford is one of the oldest inns, and one of the most cosy winter pubs, in the world.
 No one can be sure exactly how old the inn is, but it is built on the site of an ancient church and could date back as much as 900 years; it was thought to be a popular staging post for 12th century pilgrims and knights travelling to Jerusalem.

 Past guests include Sir Walter Scott and King Charles I. Today guests can book one of its four-poster suites and choose to dine in either the oak-panelled restaurant, where gentlemen require a jacket for dinner, or in the more relaxed Garden Room restaurant.

 This former smugglers’ inn is another pretender to the crown of Britain’s oldest inn and was rebuilt in its current guise in 1420, using ships’ timbers and French stone ballast that was rescued from the nearby harbour.
 The lounge bar is home to the largest open fire we’ve ever seen and there’s a priest’s hole secreted away in the chimney breast – used to hide Catholic priests during the Reformation.

 Settle in for the night and imagine the goings on, as the infamous Hawkhurst gang of smugglers would sit at the windows smoking their pipes, with their pistols loaded beside them.

 This welcoming inn has 13 bedrooms, most of which have four-posters and roll top baths, as well as many uneven ceilings and floors that only add to the allure.
 The downstairs bar is a warm haven where out-of-towners and cheery locals collide.